mytardis/mytardis-the-hard-way/tutorials/ubuntu-18.04-single-vm.md

 WantedBy=multi-user.target
 ```

-It's good practice in MyTardis to have a Celery beat task that makes sure any files that missed verification get reverified.
+MyTardis's `tardis/default_settings/celery_settings.py` contains a Celery beat
+task which makes sure any files that missed verification get reverified.
+We
+can overwrite the `CELERYBEAT_SCHEDULE` setting in our `tardis/settings.py` and
+make the "verify-files" task run more often to confirm that scheduled tasks are
+working.
+For now, let's set it to run every 30 seconds instead of every 3600
+seconds.

 We can add this to `tardis/settings.py`:
 ```
-from datetime import timedelta from .celery import tardis_app tardis_app.conf.CELERYBEAT_SCHEDULE = {
+from datetime import timedelta
+CELERYBEAT_SCHEDULE = {
+    "verify-files": {
-    'task': "tardis_portal.verify_dfos",
+        "task": "tardis_portal.verify_dfos",
-    'schedule': timedelta(seconds=3600)
+        "schedule": timedelta(seconds=30)
+    }
 }
 ```